Bernardo-MG/docs-maven-skin/src/site/markdown/metadata.md

 ## Social Networks Metadata

-Each page will include a bit of data for both Facebook's [Open Graph][open-graph] and [Twitter Cards][twitter-cards].
+Tags for Facebook's [Open Graph][open-graph] and [Twitter Cards][twitter-cards] will be added if the required information is provided.

 ### Facebook's Open Graph

-The generated Open Graph metadata will be similar to this:
+Open Graph metadata will be similar to this:

 ```html
 <!-- Facebook Open Graph -->